Bonnet House Museum and Gardens

 Text-to-speech Audio

-In 1983, Evelyn gave the Bonnet House to the Florida Trust for Historic Preservation.
-Today, visitors can embark on the beautiful grounds and feel the history left behind, including Frederic's artwork and Evelyn's botanical gardens.
-Along with her love for orchids, she matched each ecosystem with her delight for animals, including squirrel monkeys, Amazon parrots, and gopher tortoises.
+Fredric’s vision of the house was based on inspiration from Caribbean plantation-style architecture and buildings.
+Today, visitors can embark on the beautiful grounds and feel the history left behind from previous owners.
+This includes Frederic's artwork and Evelyn's botanical gardens.
+Along with her love for orchids, Evelyn matched each ecosystem with her love for animals putting squirrel monkeys, Amazon parrots, and gopher tortoises on the premises.
+The gardens would be placed on the National Register of Historic Places in 1984.

 Sources